Kids who learn reading and math at home show improved skills years later

 The study was focused on 229 German children, who were followed from three years old through secondary school.
 The reading and math skills of the participants were tested each year from 3 to 5 years old and again when they were 12 or 13 years old.

 Aspects of the children’s home learning environment and the quality of verbal parent-child interactions regarding language and mathematics were also assessed by the researchers.
+Kids who learn reading and math at home show improved skills years later

 The introduction of literacy, language, and arithmetic skills among preschoolers led to higher test scores years during adolescence.
 Early reading activities not only improved language and reading comprehension skills, but also boosted numerical skills.
 This effect worked both ways, and children whose parents taught them mathematics early on also exhibited better language skills.